 Password Manager includes connectors for many types of systems and applications, minimizing the amount of custom code organizations must write to integrate it into their infrastructure.

 - Scalable and robust:

 Password Manager deployments can process peak loads of tens of thousands of password synchronization events per hour.
 Password Manager works well with load balancers and includes proxy servers to manage distant targets.
 A built-in queue allows Password Manager to automatically retry password updates when target systems are unresponsive.

 Password Manager compared to other password reset products

-Password Manager is the leading solution for self-service password reset, PIN reset and intruder unlock.
+Password Manager is the leading solution for self-service password/PIN reset and encrypted drive unlock.
 Password Manager advantages include:

 - Accessible anywhere:

 Password Manager is accessible from any web browser -- including smart phones (Android or iOS apps or voice call).
 More importantly, password reset is available from the login screen, even when the user is away from the office -- via a combination of WiFi, VPN and ActiveX to reset locally cached passwords.